ros-navigation/navigation2/nav2_smac_planner/README.md

 ## Introduction

 The `nav2_smac_planner` package contains an optimized templated A* search algorithm used to create multiple A\*-based planners for multiple types of robot platforms.
 It was built by [Steve Macenski](https://www.linkedin.com/in/steve-macenski-41a985101/) while at [Samsung Research](https://www.sra.samsung.com/).
 We support **circular** differential-drive and omni-directional drive robots using the `SmacPlanner2D` planner which implements a cost-aware A\* planner.
-We support cars, car-like, and ackermann vehicles using the `SmacPlannerHybrid` plugin which implements a Hybrid-A\* planner.
-We support **non-circular, arbitrary shaped** differntial drive and omnidirectional vehicles using the `SmacPlannerLattice` plugin which implements a Stat Lattice planner.
+We support **cars, car-like, and ackermann vehicles** using the `SmacPlannerHybrid` plugin which implements a Hybrid-A\* planner.
+We support **non-circular, arbitrary shaped** differntial drive and omnidirectional vehicles using the `SmacPlannerLattice` plugin which implements a State Lattice planner.
 These plugins are also useful for curvature constrained planning, like when planning robot at high speeds to make sure they don't flip over or otherwise skid out of control.
 It is also applicable to non-round robots (such as large rectangular or arbitrary shaped robots of differential/omnidirectional drivetrains) that need pose-based collision checking.

 The `SmacPlannerHybrid` fully-implements the Hybrid-A* planner as proposed in [Practical Search Techniques in Path Planning for Autonomous Driving](https://ai.stanford.edu/~ddolgov/papers/dolgov_gpp_stair08.pdf), including hybrid searching, CG smoothing, analytic expansions and hueristic functions.